HamStudy/examtools-docs/content/docs/cve/cveVEList.md

 You have three different levels of permissions which you can sign to VEs.
 Volunteer Examiner, VE Admin and Co-Owner are explained on the [VE Roles and Permissions in an ExamTools Session]({{<relref "../general/sessionRolesPermissions.md">}}) page.
-The Session Manager who created the session is the owner and can not be changed.
+The team lead needs to have Co-Owner permissions to run the session.

 From the dropdown located on the right side of the VE's name, select the role at which you want the VE to participate in the session with.
 The Volunteer Examiner setting by default will allow VEs to authorize and certify exams and under **MANAGE**, view applicant information.